galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 module.exports = typeDefs;
 ```

 Let's take a closer look at the `Mission` entity.
-There we say it has a villain of the type `Villain` and it also has multiple heroes, as an collection of `Hero`.
+There, we say it has a villain of the type `Villain` and it also has multiple heroes, as a collection of `Hero`.

-The exclamation mark says that property cannot be \`null\`.
+The exclamation mark says that property cannot be `null`.

 **2 - Resolvers**

-Resolvers is the guy responsible for get a piece of data that the user requested.
+Resolver is the guy responsible for getting a piece of data that was requested.

 ```javascript
 //resolvers.js